TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 4/Jeremiah 4.12.md

 ---

-a full wind from these shall come for me: now will I also utter judgments against them.
+a full wind from these shall come for me.
+Now I will also utter judgments against them."